pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 {:.big}

-The Scholarly Commons is _a commitment_ to come together and create a commons for the good of anyone involved in scholarly or scientific knowledge.
-The Scholarly Commons is also _an opportunity_ to make the world a better place by drastically improving our practices and widening our networks for the production and flow of knowledge.
+<dfn id="def:the-scholarly-commons">The Scholarly Commons</dfn> is the culture
+of commoning together on scholarly and scientific knowledge.

 {:.conclusion}